 Second, treatment differences.
 Experiment 2 asks respondents if they would support a Democratic politician if their party takes a leadership role in passing comprehensive immigration reform.
 Experiment 3 asks respondents if they would support a Democratic presidential candidate if they support a path to citizenship for undocumented immigrants.
 Experiment 2 does not explicitly indicate the politician in question "commits to a leadership role in passing comprehensive immigration reform," but rather, that their party will "commit to a leadership role in passing comprehensive immigration reform."
 Therefore, Experiment 2 does not explicitly indicate the politician in question has ownership over mitigating the threat of immigration enforcement by taking leadership on comprehensive immigration reform, whereas Experiment 3 explicitly indicates the politician in question supports a pathway to legalization for undocumented immigrants.
-The implied ownership in Experiment 2 may have undermined the impetus for Republican Latinxs threatened by immigration enforcement to support a Democratic politician ostensibly mitigating the threat of immigration supports also suggest we should privilege the results of Experiment 3, since the treatments in Experiment 3 are more explicitly about threat solution ownership.
+The implied ownership in Experiment 2 may have undermined the impetus for Republican Latinxs threatened by immigration enforcement to support a Democratic politician ostensibly mitigating the threat of immigration enforcement versus the explicit ownership in Experiment 3.
+These treatment differences also suggest we should privilege the results of Experiment 3, since the treatments in Experiment 3 are more explicitly about threat solution ownership.

-On balance, we believe the results from Experiment 3 are more convincing and should be privileged because it was fielded during a temporal context where the treatments are more likely to match reality and the treatment is more explicitly about politician ownership concerning mitigating the threat of immigration enforcement.
+On balance, we believe Experiment 3's results are more convincing and should be privileged because it was fielded during a temporal context where the treatments are more likely to match reality and the treatment is more explicitly about politician ownership concerning mitigating the threat of immigration enforcement.